The "radiate fraction" denomination, a.k.a. the "post-reform radiate."

 RIC Antioch 61a "c.
 296"

 Ticinum.
-There are radiate fractions from Ticinum, but none are illustrated here.
+There are rare radiate fractions from Ticinum, below.

 The radiate fraction revived.
 Apparently radiate fractions were only issued for two or three years and then died out.
 However, the denomination was revived for a short while at Alexandria, Egypt, which minted it for the Second Tetrarchy (Galerius and Constantius as Augusti and Severus II and Maximinus II as Caesars) and then for Severus II as Augustus (306-307) and Constantine as Caesar (306-307).